CLARE: Cognitive Load Assessment in REaltime with Multimodal Data: Related Work

 WESAD \cite{schmidt2018introducing} multimodal dataset used wearable devices to collect physiological and motion data from 15 participants for stress detection.
 They collected data using chest-worn (ECG, EDA, EMG, ST, accelerometer (ACC), RESP) and wrist-worn (ACC, BVP, EDA, ST) sensors.
 The stress was elicited using Trier Social Stress Test \cite{kirschbaum1993trier} where the participants performed free speech and mental arithmetic operations in front of an audience.
 They recorded three different affective states, namely neutral, stress, and amusement.
 MPED \cite{song2019mped}, is a multimodal physiological emotion database of 23 participants.
 The dataset includes four physiological signals, ECG, EEG, EDA, and RESP.
 In this dataset, the participants watched videos that were chosen to elicit six discrete emotions.
 In CASE dataset \cite{sharma2019dataset} continuous annotation of emotions were collected from 30 participants while watching videos.
 The dataset included eight physiological signals (ECG, EDA, BVP, EMG, RESP, and ST) collected at a sampling rate of 1000Hz.
 The dataset used a joystick-based annotation method for real-time annotations of arousal and valence.

-\subsection{Cognitive load Datasets}
+\subsection{Cognitive Load Datasets}

 In this section, we review prior work that present datasets on cognitive load assessment.
 CLAS \cite{markova2019clas} is a multimodal dataset that collected physiological (ECG, EDA, PPG), and ACC data from 62 participants.
 During the experiment, to elicit emotions, mental strain, and high cognitive load, the participants performed various tasks such as solving mathematical and logical problems, taking the Stroop test, and watching images and audio-video clips.
 Gjoreski et al. \cite{gjoreski2020datasets} introduced two multimodal datasets, CogLoad and Snake, for facilitating research on cognitive load inference and personality traits.
 Both datasets collected physiological data (time interval between R-peaks (RR), EDA, ACC, and ST) from wrist-worn devices from 23 participants.
 In the CogLoad dataset, participants performed multiple tasks, such as 2- and 3-back tasks.
 In the Snake dataset, the participants played a game with varying levels of difficulty (easy, medium, and hard) on a smartphone.
 The participants' personality traits were recorded using questionnaires in both datasets, and their perceived cognitive load was collected using a self-reporting tool, the National Aeronautics and Space Association Task Load Index (NASA TLX) \cite{hart1988development}.
 Kalatzis et al. \cite{kalatzis2021database} introduced a database comprising data from 26 participants for cognitive load research.
 ECG and RR data were collected from the participants while they performed two tasks to induce low and high cognitive workloads using the MATB-II software.
 The participants' perceived cognitive load levels were recorded using the NASA-TLX.
+CL-Drive \cite{angkan2024multimodal}, used four modalities EEG, ECG, EDA and Gaze data to classify cognitive load during driving in a vehicle simulator.
+The data was collected from 21 participants and the self-reported cognitive load scores were recorded every 10 seconds.
+The dataset contains 9 trials of 3 minuted each for each participant of varying cognitive load.